alikafel12/Matrix-Calculator/README.md

 # Matrix Calculator

-A calculator that adds and multiplies matrices using threads in C. A class project.
+A calculator that adds and multiplies matrices using threads in C. A class project for my systems programming class.
+Includes test files.

 # Built With